Debiased Inference on Heterogeneous Quantile Treatment Effects with Regression Rank-Scores: Acknowledgement

-We are deeply grateful for the associate editor and two anonymous reviewers for their constructive suggestions that helped to improve presentation and technical accuracy of this work.
+We thank the associate editor and two anonymous reviewers for their constructive suggestions that greatly helped to improve presentation and technical accuracy of this work.
 We thank the individuals involved in the UK Biobank for their participation and the research teams for their work on collecting, processing, and sharing these datasets.
 This research has been conducted using the UK Biobank Resource (application number 48240), subject to a data transfer agreement.
-Alexander Giessing thanks Jianqing Fan for his unconditional support as Postdoctoral Research Associate at the Department of Operations Research and Financial Engineering at Princeton University.
-Jingshen Wang also acknowledges the support of the National Science Foundation (DMS 2015325) and the National Institute of Health (R01MH125746).
+Alexander Giessing's research was supported by NSF grant DMS-2310578, Jingshen Wang's research by NSF grant DMS-2015325 and NIH grant R01MH125746.